Notes on the Geography of Sri Lanka: Lankatilaka

 It's none other than Ribasanna, brother of arch-demon Ravana.

-Just around the corner from him, on the south side of the east face, is a friendlier Ganesh.
+Just around the corner from him is a friendlier Ganesh.
 All the images are said to be original, though freshly and extravagantly painted.

 Inside, an image of Sri Sumana.

-Next to Vishnu is the small and always covered shrine of Kumara Bandara, a dangerous god whom it is fatal to behold.
-Twice a week, prayers are offered to him; at that time, a priest opens the curtain and places food and drink before the god.
+When we entered we saw Vishnu and this tiny shrine.
+It may be small, but it's not insignificant.
+It's the shrine of Kumara Bandara, a dangerous god whom it is fatal to behold.
+Twice a week, prayers are offered to him; at that time, and only then, a priest opens the curtain and places food and drink before the god.
 Even the priest, however, does not dare look at the image.

 On the south side of the temple, a fenced area protects an inscription.